Managing trauma

 By creatively expressing emotions, people can process complex experiences and emotions more effectively.

 Seeking help from mental health professionals is a crucial coping strategy.
-Therapists can offer personalized strategies and tools to handle trauma effectively.
+Trauma focussed therapy, together with personalized strategies and tools, will work towards processing and managing trauma safely and effectively.

 Building a Personal Coping Toolkit

-Creating a personalized coping toolkit is essential for managing trauma.
+Creating a personalized coping toolkit can help to support trauma management.
 Everyone’s journey is unique, and it may take time to discover what works best.

 1. Self-Assessment